-It is important to assess each consumer's/family's culture and language to identify potential barriers to effective communication and/or care and the acceptability of specific treatments, including consideration of cultural health beliefs and practices, preferred languages, health literacy and other communication needs.
+It is important to assess each person served and their family's culture and language to identify potential barriers to effective communication and/or care and the acceptability of specific treatments, including consideration of cultural health beliefs and practices, preferred languages, health literacy and other communication needs.

-Locating services in areas convenient to cultural groups, improving language access for people with limited English proficiency, and improving efforts to overcome shame, stigma, and discrimination can reduce barriers to care and improve access and engagement of consumers and their families.
+Locating services in areas convenient to cultural groups, improving language access for people with limited English proficiency, and improving efforts to overcome shame, stigma, and discrimination can reduce barriers to care and improve access and engagement of persons served and their families.

-It is important to understand that differences among people are to be appreciated as sources of enrichment that can expand the options available to solve problems and provide supports to consumers and their families.
+It is important to understand that differences among people are to be appreciated as sources of enrichment that can expand the options available to solve problems and provide supports to persons served and their families.